Princeton Medical Malpractice Lawyers

+Not all medical accidents are malpractice.
 In order to be successful in a medical malpractice claim, you must show that a medical professional failed to meet the applicable standard of care.
-This means that the medical professional acted ( failed to act) with the degree of care and skill of the average professional who practices the provider’s specialty.
-This takes into account what medical information and knowledge was available to the professional at the time of the care given.
+They must have failed to act with a reasonable degree of care and skill based on the medical information and knowledge available at the time.
 The question is, did the doctor do what any other doctor would have done in the same situation?

 This failure of care is called a breach of duty.
 The breach of duty can be an action, such as giving the wrong medication to the patient, or a failure to act when any other doctor would have acted, such as failing to give a medication that was medically necessary for the patient.

 Our firm can help you with medical malpractice cases involving: